pilif/tempalias/README.md

 * a sufficiently current version of node (as of this writing, 0.1.90 was enough)
 * a sufficiently current version of redis (I was running trunk) for alias storage
+* a SMTP smarthost that relies messages to any address and doesn't require authentication

 Everything else is included in the package.